 With so many diets available and the internet being a fantastic resource with tips and recipes, the world of weight loss can seem quite daunting.
-It is very easy to simply dive straight into a diet, however you may find that it does not work out as you had hoped.
+It is very easy to simply dive straight into a diet, however you may find that it does not work out as you had hoped and your diet may fail.
 Success stories are in abundance online and they are great to spur you on, but remember that everyone is different and has a different starting point!

 With diets ranging from the Keto lifestyle which allows you to eat copious amounts of bacon but is seriously low carb; to a TFR (Total Food Replacement) diet that requires you to stick to a strict regime of shakes and specialist meals only, you need to choose a diet that is right for you and fits into your lifestyle.
 Prepare to spend weeks researching and making meal plans before you start.
 Yo-Yo dieting is not great for you, so it’s important to find something that works for you.
 The first week of a diet is always a novelty until you are comfortable with it, so keep working through any urges to detour from your diet journey!